prgoyal007/Hardware-Accelerator-for-FFT/Software Benchmarking - Matrix Multiplication/README.md

 These comparisons help highlight the computational trade-offs involved in data representation and hardware utilization.

-Structure of the Python Files:
+# Structure of the Python Files
 To isolate and analyze each of these variables independently, the benchmarking was divided across four separate Python scripts:
 NumPy_Int_Matrix_Mult.py    -    Performs matrix multiplication on the CPU using NumPy with integer matrices.
 NumPy_Float_Matrix_Mult.py    -    Performs matrix multiplication on the CPU using NumPy with floating-point matrices.